XpertHR for Multistate Employer Resources

 Ensure attendance policies and work rules do not interfere with employees' leave rights.

 For information on best practices, whistleblower protections and compliance requirements, begin with our Employee Discipline topic.
-Explore best practices, tasks and workflows.
+Explore best practices, tasks and flowcharts.
 Consider the differences between misconduct and poor performance.

 Wondering how to approach trending disciplinary issues, such as the off-duty use of marijuana?
 Consult How to Discipline Misconduct Related to Marijuana Use.
 Think off-duty use could result in on-duty effects?
 It's time to Determine Whether Reasonable Suspicion of Impairment Exists.